Is Ketchup Keto-Friendly?

 Chopped your onions and the garlic cloves into small bits.

 Fry the onions in a saucepan with olive oil, and add the garlic and paprika.

 Once the onions are coated in paprika, add your tomato paste.
 Make sure it does not contain any added sugar!

 Let it simmer for a couple of minutes, and then add the tomato puree, also known as tomato passata.

 For a sweet taste, add a sugar-free sweetener like Erythritol.
 Let it simmer for a few more minutes over low heat.

 Once your sauce has thickened, use an immersion blender to turn it into smooth ketchup.

-If you enjoy dips on your keto diet, make sure to check the following recipe!
+If you enjoy dips on your keto diet, make sure to check the following recipe for ketchup substitutes!

 If you need the perfect appetizer for your low-carb ketchup, check these out!

 Have you made this ketchup recipe?
 Write a comment below or rate the recipe on the card!